FAQ

 I get white showing around colored parts of my design?

 This can occur if the design has transparent pixels around what you want to print.
-They may be very light at not easy to see.
+They may be very light and not easy to see.
 However, when the white underbase is created the computer sees them and does put white behind them.
 You see this in designs that are created in Photoshop and other raster based design programs.

 Are Gang Sheets Ok?